Artist

 Dove

-Cinevox (MDF 019) 1970 A-side included in the soundtrack of the film Roy Colt e Winchester Jack
+Cinevox (MDF 019) 1970 A-side from the soundtrack of the film Roy Colt e Winchester Jack

 PROMOTIONAL AND JUKEBOX SINGLES (with blank cover)